ChrGri/DIY_ELECTRIC_CABLE_MACHINE/README.md

-ESP32-Powered DIY Smart Cable Machine
+# ESP32-Powered DIY Smart Cable Machine

 An open-source, smart digital resistance machine using an ESP32, a high-torque StepperOnline A6 servo, and 3D-printed components.
 Ditch the iron plates and build your own Tonal/Vitruvian-style trainer!

-🏋️ About The Project
+# 🏋️ About The Project

 This project is a Do-It-Yourself (DIY) approach to modern smart gyms.
 Instead of using a traditional weight stack, this machine uses a powerful closed-loop servo motor (StepperOnline A6) controlled by an ESP32 to provide resistance.
 This allows for digitally adjustable weight, smooth operation, and the potential for advanced features like eccentric-only training, custom resistance curves, and workout tracking.

 The core of the build relies on accessible components: the powerful ESP32, a reliable industrial servo, a standard gym cable/handle, and custom 3D-printed parts for the spool and mounting.

-✨ Key Features
+## ✨ Key Features

 Digitally Adjustable Resistance: Change your "weight" from a web interface or physical buttons.

 High-Torque Servo: The StepperOnline A6 servo provides strong, smooth, and precise resistance.

-ESP32 Controller: Wi-Fi and Bluetooth-ready for a web UI, mobile app control, and OTA (Over-The-Air) updates.
+ESP32 Controller: Wi-Fi and Bluetooth-ready for a new UI, mobile app control, and OTA (Over-The-Air) updates.

 Fully Open-Source: All 3D models (STL/STEP) and firmware code are provided.